The booklet summarising CCOUC's activities from 2011 to 2013 is now available for downloading.

 Disease pattern and chronic illness in rural China: The Hong Kong Red Cross basic health clinic after 2008 Sichuan earthquake.
 Emergency Medicine Australasia.
 2013 June.
 Vol.25(3):251-9. doi: 10.1111/1742-6723.12080

-Using science for disaster risk reduction: Report of the ISDR scientific and technical advisory group 2013.
-The United Nations Office for Disaster Risk Reduction.
-2013.
+Using science for disaster risk reduction: report of the UNISDR Scientific and Technical Advisory Group - 2013.
+Scientific and Technical Advisory Group (STAG), United Nations Office for Disaster Risk Reduction (UNISDR); 2013.